New economy minerals

 In the past, cost constraints prevented many companies from analysing drill core samples beyond a restricted suite of metals when conducting their exploration programs.
 For example, a copper explorer might typically examine core only for copper, lead, zinc and possibly gold and silver.
 Cobalt, which may be associated with copper, was not commonly included in those examinations.

-GSQ will re-analyse large volumes of core samples obtained from known deposits.
+GSQ is re-analysing large volumes of core samples obtained from known deposits.
 GSQ has access to a large number of representative drill core and surface samples through its drill core libraries (Exploration Data Centre, Brisbane, and the John Campbell Miles facility at Mount Isa), as well as through collaborative relationships with key Queensland explorers.
 This information will be digitised and released to the public.

 - Old mines, new value